codatio/codat-docs/docs/expenses/faq.md

 ### How can I migrate our in-house integration to Codat?

 Our [token migration process](https://docs.codat.io/get-started/migration) allows you to seamlessly migrate your customers' connections without them needing to reconnect.
-We offer self service and managed migrations, so you can choose the option that suits your use case best.
+We offer self-service and managed migrations, so you can choose the option that suits your use case best.

 ### How should I handle transactions in a foreign currency?